William Ernest Shields: Aerial service in the First World War

 Shields' military service details are unknown before he joined the Royal Flying Corps.
 His known history begins with his posting to No. 41 Squadron RAF on 20 March 1918.
 There he joined two other Canadian aces, William Claxton and Frederick McCall.

 Shields was assigned a Royal Aircraft Factory SE.5a to fly.
 With it, he began his victory list on 12 June 1918, driving a German Albatros D.V down out of control over Guerbigny, France.
 It was the start of a victory tally that would make him an ace several times over; he also became proficient at the hazardous mission of balloon busting.

 By the time Shields scored his final victories on 4 November 1918, a week before war's end, they totaled 24.
 He was an ace on observation balloons alone, being credited with destroying five of them.
 He also destroyed 11 enemy fighter planes, and drove down eight out of control.
 His valour was rewarded with two awards of the Distinguished Flying Cross and the rank of captain.

 Post First World War

 Shields returned to Canada.
 He married a Miss Nicholson on 22 June 1921 while living in Portage la Prairie.
 As he was employed by the Dominion's air patrol, he moved to High River, Alberta as the acting sub-station superintendent of this station.
 His flying duties there included the aerial spotting of forest fires over the eastern Rocky Mountains, including the Red Deer area.

 On 1 August 1921, he and wireless operator G. H. Harding were going to fly west of Red Deer.
 Shields took off at 0737 hours.
 At an altitude of about 50 feet, the plane side-slipped into a nose-diving crash.
-Though Harding suffered only minor injuries, Shields died from a fracture to the back of his skull, expiring a few minutes after being pulled from the wreckage.
+Though Harding suffered only minor injuries, Shields died from a fracture to the back of his skull, dying a few minutes after being pulled from the wreckage.